-Applications are open for the Fulbright South African Research Scholar Program 2022-2023.
-This program is an opportunity for South African university faculty or research institute professionals to conduct research in their field of expertise at an academic or research institution in the United States for a period of three to nine months starting no earlier than August 2022 and no later than March 2023.
+Applications are open for the Fulbright South African Research Scholar Program 2022.
+The Fulbright South African Research Scholar Program (SARSP) is an opportunity for South African university faculty or research institute professionals to conduct research in their field of expertise at a U.S. academic or research Institution for a period of 3 to 9 months.

 A research grant enables the scholar to perform high-level research at a U.S. educational institution, aimed at strengthening academic programs or curricula at his/her home institution.
 Applicants need to have a proven track record of productive scholarly research, and publications.

 - Monthly stipend based on the cost of living at the research site.